 Have you ever noticed when people tell your angry child to calm down they're usually yelling?
 Yeah, me, too.

-We know that limbic resonance is helpful with all humans and especially kids.
+limbic resonance is helpful with all humans and especially kids.
 If I want my child to calm down, it's best to calm myself down first and interact with them in the way I want them to interact with me.
 Anything else (like yelling "Calm down!") is just feeding the fire.
+"Whoa!
+Temper!"

 When has this ever helped a situation?
 Like, ever?